14aag/mission_template/README.md

 - Download this repo and copy the contents into your own mission save folder.

 Your mission will now have all the required scripts and modules that a 14AAG mission needs.

+Check the wiki tab for more detail on different aspects of the mission template